 How we will reach our SIP goals:

-Family Involvement Plan
+Family Engagement Plan

 We need the help of our families to reach our school goals for student success and achievement.
-Below is our plan for how we'll meaningfully engage families in equitable and accessible ways during the 2023-24 school year.
+Below is our plan for how we'll meaningfully engage families in equitable and accessible ways during the 2025-26 school year.
 There are specific goals we'll work to achieve and ways we plan to achieve each goal listed below.

-All families feel welcome in our school and have equal access to opportunities to be involved in their students' education
+All families feel welcome in our school and have equal access to opportunities to be involved in their students' education.

-• Host the following community-building and cultural events:
+Host the following community-building and cultural events:

 * Hmong New Year Celebration